Sanjib0008/Vrinda-Store/README.md

 **Project Learnings:**

+Advanced DAX formulas

+Learnt using slicer according to selected value

+use of clear all slicer button

 Enhanced drill-down capabilities using parameters and slicers.

 Established robust data connections and performed complex calculations for deeper insights.